CoderDojoIndonesia/kerjadarirumahgajidariluarnegeri/PITCHME.md

 What is pythonthusiast.com?
 - Inspired by CoderDojo.com movement |
 - Remote work mentoring to its fullest! |
-- One time paymnent, lifetime access |
+- One time paymnent, lifetime access (IDR 500.000)|
-- Intensive 3 Days Bootcamp with low price investment|
+- Intensive 3 Days Bootcamp with low price investment (IDR 3.000.000, bisa dibayar 1jt/bulan)|
 - Community of motivated remote worker wannabe |

 ---